viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ## Add a motion constraint

 To keep the cup upright as the arm moves it from one place on the table to another, create a [linear constraint](../../../services/motion/constraints/#linear-constraint).
-Then, when you tell the robot to move the cup from one upright position to another, the gripper will move linearly and the upright orientation of the cup will be maintained throughout the planned path.
+When you tell the robot to move the cup from one upright position to another, the linear constraint forces the gripper to move linearly and to maintain the upright orientation of the cup throughout the planned path.

 You could try using an [orientation constraint](../../../services/motion/constraints/#orientation-constraint) instead, which would also constrain the orientation.
 However, since this opens up many more options for potential paths, it is much more computationally intensive than the linear constraint.